St. Paul, Minn.-based Lawson Software recently unveiled its new Java-based platform, codenamed Landmark, at its...

 "You can make a change at one point in the software and it permeates throughout the entire suite.
 It takes applications from being hundreds of thousands of lines of software code to being just hundreds," Plath said.

 He also said comparable releases -- such as Oracle Corp.'s Project Fusion, which unifies J.D.
 Edwards & Co., PeopleSoft Inc. and Oracle applications under a single application platform -- would basically require customers to do a reimplementation.
-Plath added that SAP's model requires users to
+Plath added that SAP's model requires users to upgrade an entire system at once.

 "The nice thing about Landmark is that it builds on the existing business logic within the Lawson project.
 It's going to be an evolutionary migration for our customers.
 They'll be able to run Landmark-developed applications and their Lawson classic-developed applications at the same time.
 And little by little, swap out pieces," Plath said.